jenschlot/IBM-Bluemix-DevOps-Documentation/docs/guidebm/addcodetojh.md

-# Create a JazzHub project and add code from a BlueMix starter app
+# Create a IBM DevOps Services project and add code from a BlueMix starter app

 You've just come from [BlueMix where you added a simple Node.JS web server app](starterapp) and ran that app in BlueMix.
-Since you want to modify the app, your next step is to create a JazzHub project to hold the app code.
+Since you want to modify the app, your next step is to create a IBM DevOps Services project to hold the app code.

-[Read about JazzHub projects and how to create one](createproject), but be sure to choose a Git hosted repo
+[Read about IBM DevOps Services projects and how to create one](createproject), but be sure to choose a Git hosted repo

 >	![Git hosted repo](../images/guidebm/jazzhubrepos.jpg)